leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines.md

 wget https://ftp-trace.ncbi.nih.gov/ReferenceSamples/giab/data/NA12878/Garvan_NA12878_HG001_HiSeq_Exome/NIST7086_CGTACTAG_L002_R2_001.fastq.gz
 ```

-Note: there we some issues with correctly downloading the fastq files (likely due to the ESR proxy).
+Note: there can be some issues with correctly downloading the fastq files (likely due to the ESR proxy).
 The below can be run to check the integrity of the gunzip files, no error suggests the archive is OK.

 ```bash
 for i in NIST*; do